What is PCOS?

 Menstrual cycles are an important part of every female's life.
 Starting from the age of around 12 years, every woman experiences the menstrual cycle which lasts for about 2-7 days.
 There are many conditions/complications that can arise with the changes that a woman's body goes through and one of them is PCOS.

 PCOS is a female reproductive disorder that affects 5-10% of all women mainly during their reproductive years.
-The disease is characterised by the presence of multiple cysts in the ovaries.
+The disease is characterized by the presence of multiple cysts in the ovaries.
 It is characterized by enlarged ovaries containing small collections of fluid, called cysts (As the name suggests - Polycystic many cysts ovary syndrome).

 This syndrome can also cause other hormonal imbalances in the body.

 In PCOS, the ovaries produce small, abnormally developed eggs.
-These eggs can be released from the ovaries leading to irregular periods or no periods at all or even excess bleeding and recurrent periods (several times in single month).
+These eggs can be released from the ovaries leading to irregular periods or no periods at all or even excess bleeding and recurrent periods (several times in a single month).
 In most cases, it is a result of insulin resistance.

 Symptoms & Complications: